michael-donat/canister.js/README.md

 		transient: true
 ```

-Where a class is the only export from a module you provide the module path as the value of the `class` key.
+Where a class is the only export from a module you need to provide the module path as the sole value of `class` key.

-By default, the container will only ever return the same instance of a Class on each request, to change that behaviour an instantiate it on each call you need to provide the `transient: true` flag
+By default, the container will only ever return the same instance of a Class on each request, to change that behaviour you need to provide the `transient: true` flag.

 #### Constructor arguments